jamescgibson/jstat/doc/md/special-functions.md

 This function is usually written as P(x, a); and is one of the two [regularized gamma functions](http://mathworld.wolfram.com/RegularizedGammaFunction.html).

 This function is tested against gammainc(x, a)'s 'reginc' output from the 'pracma' library for R. Note that R and jStat switch the order of operators for this function.

+Users familiar with Press, Teukolsky, Vetterling, and Flannery's "Numerical Methods in C" should note that the function called "gammap" in that text is the equivalent to this function.

 ### gammapinv( p, a )